fxsrt10/OracleCodeRED/README.md

 ## The Challenge!
 Best use of Oracle Cloud Wins!

-###Guidelines
+Guidelines:
-Just make whatever hack you and your team makes utilize Oracle Cloud in some way, whether its hosting your web server on our services or building and deploying a REST service to feed into or mobile application or even using our SaaS applications to base your project around it all counts towards the challenge.
+Just make whatever hack you and your team makes utilize Oracle Cloud in some way, whether its:
+ *Hosting your web server on our services
+ *Building and deploying a REST service to feed into or mobile application *Even using our SaaS applications to base your project around it all counts towards the challenge.

 ## Useful Links